I’m sure it doesn’t come as a surprise when I say…images are SO important when it comes to promoting your small business.

 Once you’ve decided what you want to say about your products/services visually, you need to review your existing images.
 You can do this yourself as long as your brutally honest or ask friends and family to be completely honest with you about what they think your images say about your brand.

 When you know what you want to say and what you’re currently saying, then you can set about creating some new imagery.
 I’ve provided two sections below to help you get started.
-When it comes to WHAT images you need, I suggest running through what you need for your website and then taking a look at my ‘35 Content Ideas for Social Media‘ blog and seeing what images you might need to cover those.
+When it comes to WHAT images you need, I suggest running through what you need for your website and then thinking about your other marketing activity and what you might need to support that.